Syrian election candidate praises Assad's war on rebels, wants ties with West

 Nevertheless there was a large middle ground of Syrian opinion which was neither with the president nor the radical Islamist wing of his armed opponents.

-"I know the pro-Assad (side) will never be convinced no matter what I do and the opposition, the extremists... will never consider my program," Nouri said.
+"I know the pro-Assad (side) will never be convinced no matter what I do and the opposition, the extremists... will never consider my programme," Nouri said.

 "But you know what?
 Both are not the majority," he added, appealing to what he said was Syria's silent majority who "care about their country, care about their security (and) want food on their table."